 THE ROLE OF THE SAPPHIRE AMBASSADOR

 Sapphire Ambassadors are not employed by Pride in Diversity nor do they represent Pride in Diversity or the Sapphire initiative as a whole.
 Sapphire Ambassadors have been selected by Pride in Diversity as inspirational role models across a variety of sectors and professions.
-Sapphire Ambassadors are successful out women who are able to encourage and inspire us and who believe enough in this initiative to give of their time and energy where they are able, to share their experiences, challenges and lessons learned.
-Sapphire Ambassadors are the out role models that we always wish we had and who are so desperately needed by so many young women entering the workforce for the first time, unsure of whether or not they can be themselves at work.
+Sapphire Ambassadors are successful out women or non-binary people who are able to encourage and inspire us and who believe enough in this initiative to give of their time and energy where they are able, to share their experiences, challenges and lessons learned.
+Sapphire Ambassadors are the out role models that we always wish we had and who are so desperately needed by so many young LGBTQ women and non-binary people entering the workforce for the first time, unsure of whether or not they can be themselves at work.

 “I am honoured to be an ambassador for the Sapphire program, under the umbrella of Pride in Diversity.
 I have always believed that the only way to make lasting changes to the values, culture and practices of organisations is from within, and that’s what the Sapphire program aims to do.
 It is designed to support women to feel they can be themselves in the workplace, empowering them to reach their full potential, for both their own and their employers’ enduring benefit.